ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

 If you want your action to be accessible immediately, you can either run the migration that was created by the CLI or set a flag in the CLI when creating the add-on.

-### Run Migration
+### Run Migration To Activate
 After creating your action using the CLI run `$ php system/ee/eecli.php migrate`.
 When asked for the location, type in the name of your add-on.
 This will run all migrations that have not been ran for your add-on including entering the action into `exp_actions`.

-### Setting Flag
+### Setting Flag To Activate On Creation
 On creation of an action, you can also specify to add it to the database after the CLI creates it.
 You can do this with the `--install` or `-i` flag by running your `make:action` command like so: `$ php system/ee/eecli.php make:action --install`.

 ## AddonName/Module/Actions

 Once we've added an action to our add-on, an `Actions` folder is created inside our add-on's `Module` folder.
-The CLI will generate a class and respective file for us based on the method name we passed to the CLI when creating our action.
-In this case we added an action with a method named  "ExampleAction" to Amazing Add-on.
+The CLI will generate a class and respective file for us based on the action name we passed to the CLI when creating our action.
+In this case we added an action named  "ExampleAction" to Amazing Add-on.

 ```
 php system/ee/eecli.php make:action